Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Professional networking opportunities.

-- University of California Climate Stewards Certification.
-This acclaimed UC California Naturalist Program prepares UC Climate Stewards to engage in and lead local solutions to advance community and ecosystem resilience through the University of California School of Agriculture and Natural Resources.
+- University of California Climate Stewards Certification: The acclaimed UC California Naturalist Program prepares UC Climate Stewards to engage in and lead local solutions that advance community and ecosystem resilience through the University of California, School of Agriculture and Natural Resources.

 What are the requirements for applying for a fellowship?